mitotic/slidoc/README.md

 Although `slidoc` are best viewed as HTM documents, sometime you may need to print them or save them as PDF files.

-You can create a single document from a set of Markdown files using the `--combine=` option, open it in the browser, and select the *Show all chapters* option.
+You can create a single document from a set of Markdown files, open it in the browser, and select the *Show all chapters* option.
 You can then print it or save it as PDF.
 (The `--printable` option can be used to preserve internal links when printing, but it should not be used for web view.)

 To customize what appears in the document, you can use the `--strip` option.
 It accepts a list of comma-separated values from the list